oscarryz/yz-design-notes/Features/Concurrent by Default.md

 ### Asynchronous example

 We can use the `open_restaurant` method as an example of concurrent execution

+Update: *Actually these all would look sync as well because they send messages to the same object which then process them as received*
 ```javascript
 'Create a `Restaurant` instance and get everything ready'
 open_restaurant: {